User Search Best Practices

 - obtain certificate(s) for your proxy created by a public certificate authority.

 - add an exception so that the PSaaS Appliance instance(s) may get through the proxy unauthenticated.

-You must configure an SMTP server in order for the PSaaS Appliance to send emails.
+You must configure an SMTP server for the PSaaS Appliance to send emails.
 The PSaaS Appliance requires an authentication SMTP server that has been configured with SMTP PLAIN authentication.

 AWS SES Users: If your domain is not validated, you will not be able to send email with AWS SES.

 Optionally, you may use a Transactional Email Provider (such as SendGrid, Amazon SES, Mandrill).

 The PSaaS Appliance supports STARTTLS, but it is not required.

 Auth0 Remote Access

 Auth0 requires remote access to your PSaaS Appliance instances to perform updates, maintenance, or troubleshooting.

-Auth0's remote access method for initial configuration requires SSH access via Jumphost (the preferred method) or via VPN.
-After the initial configuration, please feel free to disable this connection.
+Auth0's remote access method for initial configuration requires SSH access via Jumphost.
+After the initial setup, please feel free to disable this connection.

 Updates, Maintenance, and Troubleshooting

 Typically, updates are performed via the Auth0 Dashboard.
-In the event that Auth0 needs to remote in to identify and troubleshoot issues, an Auth0 Customer Success Engineer will need access to the PSaaS Appliance through SSH access via Jumphost (the preferred method) or over VPN.
-This connection may be enabled for and disabled after the agreed-upon time frames for work.
+If Auth0 needs to remote in to identify and troubleshoot issues, an Auth0 Customer Success Engineer will need access to the PSaaS Appliance through SSH access via Jumphost.
+This connection can be enabled for and disabled after the agreed-upon time frames for work.